Rlee00/radayn/index.md

 {% include graph_polarity.html %}

-It seems that so many people are positive on Twitter :D!
+It seems that so many people are positive on Twitter :smiling_face_with_three_hearts:!

 Well, this is not shocking.
 The polarity of a person's tweet matters.
 [Studies](https://buffer.com/resources/positivity-social-media/) have shown that positivity in social media wins in online interactions as people become less engaged when content on their feed becomes more negative.
 [With society being obssessed with influencers and younger people wishing to become influncers themselves](https://www.bloomberg.com/news/articles/2019-11-05/becoming-an-influencer-embraced-by-86-of-young-americans), craving for more followers and retweets to attain fame online would explain why people tweet more positively.